Land mines in Nagorno-Karabakh: Victims

-It is impossible to give the exact number of people injured or killed in Nagorno-Karabakh on landmines because of lack of any records during the war itself, as well as no complete information available up until 2000.
+It is impossible to give the exact number of people injured or killed in Nagorno-Karabakh from landmines because of a lack of any records during the war itself, as well as no complete information available up until 2000.
 According to the Artsakh Ministry of Health, between June 1993 and May 1999 the number of victims of explosions, including landmines, was 687 (180 killed and 507 injured).
 Since the cease-fire in 1994 to the end of 2004, 326 mine/UXO casualties were reported, including at least 77 people injured since 2000.
 As of 2019, the Red Cross mission in Nagorno-Karabakh had registered 747 cases of landmine victims, of which 59% were civilians.

 An estimated 69,000 residents in 60 villages in Armenia are afflicted by the problem.

 After the 2020 Nagorno-Karabakh ceasefire agreement, seven Azerbaijani troops and 18 civilians have died and more than 100 have been wounded by land mines in the area of Nagorno-Karabakh and surrounding districts.